umbx-dot/iToken/README.md

 3. An incognito popup window will open
 4. The extension will automatically inject the token and reload the page
 5. You should be logged in with the provided token

-## Security Considerations

-- This extension manipulates Discord tokens, which are sensitive authentication credentials
-- Only use tokens from accounts you own or have explicit permission to access
-- Be cautious when sharing or validating tokens from unknown sources
-- The extension uses incognito mode for token login to isolate sessions

 ## Troubleshooting